-The cleanest of all scenarios is if you got married, then bought your home together, and you live in a community property state.
-In that case, the value is relatively easy to determine.
-Each spouse would be entitled to receive 50% of the equity.
+The cleanest of all scenarios is if you bought your home together during the marriage using money that you or your spouse made while married.
+In that case, your house is marital property – so you and your spouse would each be entitled to 50% of the equity.

 So, if you got married, bought a house together and it’s now worth $1 million, then you would each be entitled to $500,000.

-But life and a division of the home in a divorce isn’t always that cut and dried.
-There are a handful of states governed by community property rules in a divorce.
+But life and a division of the home in a divorce isn’t always that cut and dry.
+There are a handful of states, such as California, which are governed by community property rules in a divorce.
 The vast majority are equitable distribution states.

 In an equitable distribution state, property division is more complicated.
 Either you can reach an agreement with your spouse on how to divide assets, or a court will decide the matter for you.